hyperledger/indy-hipe/text/connection-protocol/README.md

 ```

 The entirety of this message is anon-encrypted using Bob's endpoint verification key and sent to the endpoint URI.
 The
-inner content of the message can also now be encrypted using the Bob's verification key for the Alice to Bob
+inner content of the message can also now be encrypted using Bob's verification key for the Alice to Bob
 relationship.

 #### Attributes

-* The `to` attribute is required and is `A.did@B:A`, the DID that Bob sent Alice.
-It is used to send the message to the
+* The `to` attribute is required and is the DID sent in the connection request message from the other connecting party.
-  correct destination.
-* The `type` attribute of the base message is required.
+* The `type` attribute is a required string value (following the structure outlined by a future HIPE on message
+  types) and denotes that the received message is a connection response.
-* `content` is anon-encrypted using Bob's new verification key `B.vk@B:A`.
+* `content` is anon-encrypted using the receiver's verification key sent in the connection request message.
 It includes:
-    * The `did` attribute is required and is a DID that Alice created for the Bob-to-Alice relationship.
-This is used in
+    * The `did` attribute is required and is the DID created by the sender for the relationship.
-      creating a pairwise DID with the DID sent in the connection request message.
-    * `verkey` is a required, connection-specific verification key, necessary so that Bob can send Alice auth-encrypted
-      messages
+    * `verkey` is required and is the verification key created by the sender for the relationship.

+#### Connection Established
+The connection between Alice and Bob is now established and any subsequent messages in the relationship can be
+auth-encrypted from the sender to the receiver.
+The remaining steps of the connection process are intended to verify not
+only connectivity but also that the key exchange was successful.

 ### 4. Bob's Acknowledgement

-The connection acknowledgement message is used to confirm that pairwise DIDs creating a connection/relationship have
+The connection acknowledgement message is used to confirm that all DIDs and keys have been correctly exchanged between
-been established between each agent.
-The connection acknowledgement message contains an auth-encrypted message which is
+the connecting parties.
+The connection acknowledgement message contains an auth-encrypted message that can now be
-now possible because of the shared pairwise DIDs.
-This auth-encrypted pattern is important as a foundation for other
-message types to be designed requiring privacy and protected data.
+decrypted and verified by the receiver.

 **Example:** When Bob receives the connection response, he sends an acknowledgement message back.
 At this point, Bob has
+Alice's verification key for the Alice to Bob relationship, Alice's DID for the Alice to Bob relationship, and endpoint
-Alice's new (owner) verification key, DID, and endpoint (with its own verification key and url), and can now send
+(with its own verification key and URI), and can now send messages securely using `auth-crypt`.
+However, Alice needs to
-messages securely using `auth-encrypt`.
-But Alice needs to know that her connection response message was received
+know that her connection response message was received successfully.
-successfully.

 ```
-{ # anon-encrypted using A.endpoint.vk
+{
     "to": A.did@A:B
     "type": message_acknowledgement
     "message": "success" #auth-encrypted using A.vk@A:B and B.vk@B:A }
 ```

+The entirety of this message is anon-encrypted using Alice's endpoint verification key and sent to Alice's endpoint.
+The inner message is the string "success" auth-encrypted for Alice from Bob using the keys now established for the
+relationship by both parties.

+#### Attributes

-* The `to` attribute of the base message is required and is the DID of the sender of the connection acknowledgement
+* The `to` attribute of the base message is required and is the DID of the receiver of the Acknowledgment message.
-  message in the pairwise DID established connection/relationship.
-* The `type` attribute of the base message is required.
+* The `type` attribute is a required string value (following the structure outlined by a future HIPE on message
+  types) and denotes that the received message is a connection acknowledgment.
 * The `message` is the encrypted string "success".

-Note that no new information is sent here except for a "success" string.
-However, the message content is auth-encrypted
+It is valuable to note that no new information is sent here except for a "success" string.
+However, the message content
-using both Alice's and Bob's verification key.
-Thus, this simple message serves as proof that the messages being
+is auth-encrypted using both Alice's and Bob's verification key.
+Thus, this simple message serves as proof that the
-exchanged between Alice and Bob are computationally secure.
+messages being exchanged between Alice and Bob are computationally secure.

 ### 5. Alice's Acknowledgement